Make High Impact PPC Optimizations in a Short Amount of Time

 Utilizing this information, we ran an experiment and split traffic between the two pages with the following results:

-What we learned was that, despite our assumptions, our campaign performed better directed elsewhere, the intent of the users when searching the keywords were better matched on a different page!
+What we learned was that, despite our assumptions, our campaign performed better directed elsewhere, and the intent of the users when searching the keywords was better matched on a different page!